hpc headder

 Additional Videos

-QUESTION: After delivery and storage, the top of a pail of HOT PIPE COATING ® has swollen and expanded, and the HOT PIPE COATING ® appears too dry and chunky to use.
-Is the HOT PIPE COATING ®defective?
-What causes the swelling of the pail and the dryness of the HOT PIPE COATING ®?
+QUESTION: After delivery and storage, the top of a pail of HPC Coating has swollen and expanded and appears too dry and chunky to use.
+Is it defective?
+What causes the swelling of the pail and the dryness?

 HOT PIPE COATING HOT PIPE COATING

-ANSWER: HOT PIPE COATING ®is a water-based, ceramic coating and is delivered in a 5 gallon pail.
-After the pail is sealed and stored, HOT PIPE COATING ® will gradually absorb and dissipate its own water over time.
+ANSWER: HPC® COATING is a water-based, ceramic coating and is delivered in a 5 gallon pail.
+After the pail is sealed and stored, HPC Coating will gradually absorb and dissipate its own water over time.
 Some air pressure is created in the pail during this process and may cause the top of the pail to expand and swell.
 This absorption/dissipation process is commonly known as rheology and does not harm or adversely affect the use or performance of the coating.

 HOT PIPE COATINGHOT PIPE COATING